Projects

 Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

-We use reinforcement learning in NVIDIA Isaac Lab to train Boston Dynamics' Spot to move using only its hind legs.
-Despite several challenges, we deploy the policy in the real world and show how well the sim-to-real policy transfer works.
+I use reinforcement learning in NVIDIA Isaac Lab to train Boston Dynamics' Spot to stand and move using only its hind legs.
+Despite several challenges, I achieve zero-shot sim-to-real transfer and deploy the policy directly on real hardware.

 Grievous: A General-Purpose Household Robot